apchamberlain/romancalckata/README.md

 being too big (certainly more than one screen!).
 My take on that is that all the functionality belongs in that class---additional helper classes would only compromise good cohesion and add unnecessary coupling, the bane of overtricky OO systems.
+(Although perhaps there's room for improvement *within* the class---I could write some nested  helper functions.)
 The rest of the file is a unit- and integration-test harness developed side-by-side with `RNum`, [TDD](http://www.agiledata.org/essays/tdd.html)-style, using the standard Python `unittest` module.